Rover KV6 engine: Applications

 The NV6 variant is deployed in Roewe 750 and MG 7 cars (China).

 Technology

-At introduction, the engine enjoyed considerable technological advancement compared with its competition, most notably being the lightest and shortest V6 in its class.
-It has fully automatically tensioned drive belts and adaptive Siemens EMS2000 engine management.
+The engine has fully automatically tensioned drive belts and adaptive Siemens EMS2000 engine management.
 The fuelling and ignition timing are constantly varied to match the load on the engine to improve refinement.
 The engine uses Variable Geometry Induction, whereby air induction pipe lengths vary to optimise engine torque in response to different engine and road speeds, aiding refinement and efficiency.
 Although it bears the name of K Series, the engine has almost no components in common with the 4-cylinder version.

 In its Rover setup, the unit delivers peak engine power of 175 PS at 6,500 rpm, and maximum torque of 240 Nm at 4000 rpm.
 The automatic gearbox in V6 800s is able to communicate with the engine, briefly easing torque to allow smoother changes.

-A noticeable feature of the engine is its quietly growling engine note.